CaseyWachiuri/phase-1-wk1-coding-challenge/README.md

 #### By Casey Waweru

 ## Description
 This repository consists of multiple toy problems to help with practicing Javascript concepts through implementation.
-It consists of:
-Student Grade Generator
-Speed Detector
-Net Salary Calculator
+It consists a Student Grade Generator, Speed Detector and Net Salary Calculator

 ## Installation Requirements
 Git